The Golden Question You Should Ask Before Resigning

 Soon, I’ll share it with you.
 But first, I’ll tell you a funny story from my childhood.

-During a game when I was 7 years old and playing in one of my first tournaments, I blundered a piece.
+When I was 7 years old and playing in one of my first tournaments, I blundered a piece.

 What did I do next?